Flakpanzer Gepard: Delivery of ammunition

-Obtaining ammunition was initially difficult as Switzerland – owing to its neutrality – forbade Germany and Denmark to transfer their stocks of Swiss-made rounds, and refused to supply its own surplus, forcing Germany to rely on other sources for ammunition.
+Obtaining ammunition was initially difficult as Switzerland – owing to its neutrality – forbade Germany and Denmark from transferring their stocks of Swiss-made rounds, and refused to supply its own surplus, forcing Germany to rely on other sources for ammunition.

 A July 2022 delivery of ammunition manufactured in Norway was delayed as tests showed that they could not be fired by the Gepard.
 This issue was resolved by August and about 50,000 Norwegian-made rounds had been received by the end of September, according to Ukraine's Armed Forces.
 Photos from the German tabloid Bild of the Gepard with a Ukrainian crew include high-explosive incendiary (HEI) rounds (where the projectile is yellow with a red band) made by Nammo in Norway.

 In December 2022, Rheinmetall committed to a new factory in Germany to sidestep the Swiss re-export ban.
 A deal to start production was signed in February 2023 and the first shipment of new ammunition was delivered to Ukraine in September 2023.
-Germany delivered the last 3 pledged Gepards to Ukraine by 22 December 2023 along with an additional 30,000 rounds of ammunition.
+Germany delivered the last three pledged Gepards to Ukraine by 22 December 2023 along with an additional 30,000 rounds of ammunition.